Is My Newborn's Poop Normal?

-Few new parents are prepared for how weird baby poops look.
-Don’t freak out!
+Few new parents are prepared for how weird baby poops look… especially when it comes to newborn poop color!
+But don’t worry.
 Here’s our down-and-dirty guide: